Bogdanp/dramatiq/docs/source/best_practices.rst

 Retriable Actors
 ----------------

-Dramatiq actors may receive the same message multiple times in the event of a worker failure (hardware, network or power failure).
+Remoulade actors may receive the same message multiple times in the event of a worker failure (hardware, network or power failure).
 This means that, for any given message, running your actor multiple times must be safe.
 This is also known as being "idempotent".